 Michael D. Ekstrand, Rezvan Joshaghani, and Hoda Mehrpouyan.
 2018.
 Privacy for All: Ensuring Fair and Equitable Privacy Protections.
-To appear in Proceedings of the Conference on Fairness, Accountability and Transparency.
+In Proceedings of the Conference on Fairness, Accountability and Transparency.

 In this position paper, we argue for applying recent research on ensuring sociotechnical systems are fair and non-discriminatory to the privacy protections those systems may provide.
 Privacy literature seldom considers whether a proposed privacy scheme protects all persons uniformly, irrespective of membership in protected classes or particular risk in the face of privacy failure.
 Just as algorithmic decision-making systems may have discriminatory outcomes even without explicit or deliberate discrimination, so also privacy regimes may disproportionately fail to protect vulnerable members of their target population, resulting in disparate impact with respect to the effectiveness of privacy protections.